MoonRun3s/MoonRun3s/README.md

-# hello there
+# MoonRun3s
-i'm moon, a front-end programmer from upstae ny that makes things look pretty.

-### what do i do?
-i specialize in html5, css, node.js development and anything else that looks cool.

-### how do i do it?
+your not-so-average programmer who specializes in Node.js, HTML5, CSS and a touch of Lua.

-with a bit of magic and countless cans of coca-cola, my main tools for making my random awesomeness is visual studio, visual studio code, replit and git-scm.
+with a bit of magic and countless cans of coca-cola, the main tools for making my random awesomeness is visual studio, visual studio code, replit and git-scm.

-> "how did i do that? wait, it works? what." = me, probably not too long ago
+> "cumsum(), haha, get it? it has the funny word in it yeah?" - me